buy the book ribbon

 Using an env File to Store Our Environment Variables

-Instead, we can use ansible to automate the creation of a secret key, and then save it to a file on the server, where it will be relatively secure (better than saving it to version contorl and pushing it to GitHub in any case!)
+Instead, we can use Ansible to automate the creation of a secret key, and then save it to a file on the server, where it will be relatively secure (better than saving it to version control and pushing it to GitHub in any case!)

-We can use a so-called "env file" to store environment variables, which are essentially a list of key-value pairs using shell syntax, a bit like you’d use with export.
+We can use a so-called "env file" to store environment variables.
+Env files are essentially a list of key-value pairs using shell syntax, a bit like you’d use with export.

-Here’s what our template for the env file will looks like:
+Here’s what our template for the env file will look like:

 DJANGO_DEBUG_FALSE=1